 A USB mouse is one of the most common types of computer mice and has been a part of computer peripherals since the USB Standard was set in 1996.
 USB computer mice may be wired or wireless.
 The wired mouse plugs into a USB slot on your PC, while a wireless mouse usually has a transmitter that plugs into the USB slot and communicates with the mouse.
 These are good standard mice for all PC activities.

 There are many types of computer mouse and trackball designs on the market today.
-From mice designed with ergonomics in mind for heavy users to avoid hand and wrist fatigue, to lightning-fast gaming mice and standard USB mice for daily computing activities, there is a mouse to fit your needs.
+From mice designed with ergonomics in mind to lightning-fast gaming mice and standard USB mice for daily computing activities, there is a mouse to fit your needs.
 Consider the types of daily tasks you do to narrow down the best mouse for your own computing needs.